Rebuilding Brokenness by Learning from Nehemiah

 Survivors Distressed with Brokenness

-The Jewish people had been captives in Babylonia and after returning to Jerusalem were distressed by the brokenness of the wall surrounding the city.
+The Jewish people had been captives in Babylonia, and after returning to Jerusalem, they were distressed by the brokenness of the wall surrounding the city.

 This is what’s happening in the following two verses from Nehemiah chapter one.